Delaying Retirement via Procedural Shortcut: The Fragile Promises of China’s Lawmaking Reforms

 The Chinese state’s impulse to pass the Reform Plan hastily was understandable, as strong public opposition had forced it to repeatedly postpone the reform over the past decade (The Economist 2021).
 By pushing the whole package through the legislature on a highly expedited timeline, it could present the reform as a fait accompli, thereby rendering moot public calls for reconsideration and pre-empting attempts to bargain with the government over specifics.
 Yet, by settling for a quick fix for the looming crisis, the Chinese Government myopically sacrificed the greater benefits it could have gained by extending the legislative timetable—even by just a few months—to allow for further deliberation and consultation.

 The NPCSC itself has recognised that ‘public participation can bolster the legality and fairness of legislative decision-making’ (Shen and Xu 2019: 397).
-As it elaborated in a 2019 volume touting its legislative accomplishments: ‘When the decision-making process is undemocratic and public participation insufficient, the enacted laws may present the will of only a minority, making them unjust; they may also lie dormant once enacted, failing to solve actual problems’ (Shen and Xu 2019: 397).
+As it elaborated in a 2019 volume touting its legislative accomplishments: ‘When the decision-making process is undemocratic and public participation insufficient, the enacted laws may represent the will of only a minority, making them unjust; they may also lie dormant once enacted, failing to solve actual problems’ (Shen and Xu 2019: 397).
 Taking the time to publicly justify the Reform Plan and to credibly consult the public on such a complex and far-reaching matter—just as the State Council did in 1957—could have, in the best case envisioned by the NPCSC, fostered ‘a sense of identification’ (认同感) with the reform (Research Office 2019: 51–52) and ‘raise[d] the public’s willingness to abide by’ it (Shen and Xu 2019: 397).
 At a minimum, it could have ‘confer[red] procedural legitimacy on the NPCSC, the process, and the resulting legislation’ and ‘help[ed] lessen, if not prevent, opposition’ to the reform (Horsley 2020).

 In comparison, the costs of cutting procedural corners here were immense.
 Not only did this move stand in tension with the NPCSC’s decades-long procedural reforms and cast doubt on China’s commitment to ‘scientific, democratic, and law-based lawmaking’, but it also needlessly damaged the legislature’s own credibility and legitimacy and sowed distrust in the legislative process.
 After all, the average Chinese citizen is unlikely to grasp the NPCSC’s procedural intricacies well enough to identify the Reform Plan as a QSD and to understand that it could be passed through an abridged process.
 And, given that officials had promised—time and time again (Bai 2012, 2015, 2016a, 2016b; Bao 2013; SCIO 2021)—to consult the public on any retirement reform, citizens were especially justified in expecting such an opportunity in this case.
 In the end, taking the procedural shortcut did not—and could not—end the controversy over delaying retirement, despite the censors’ best efforts.
 It would only make the next unpopular but necessary reform in China that much harder to enact.